Soap Nuts: The Benefits and Uses of One Small Berry

 Soak your jewelry in undiluted liquid solution, and then scrub clean with an old toothbrush.

-Use up to a dozen soap nuts and allow them to soak in a gallon or more of hot water for 30 minutes or fill the bucket with pressured water from your hose to release the saponin from the berries.
+Use up to a dozen nuts and allow them to soak in a gallon or more of hot water for 30 minutes or fill the bucket with pressured water from your hose to release the saponin from the berries.
 Use that water to wash your car, wheels and even your dashboard, steering wheel and windows.
 Because it's biodegradable, the wash water can be reused on trees or plants.